 Response: The funding policy is established by the legislature and is not under the control of the Board.
 GRS recommends eliminating the phase-in period.

-3. Cheiron commended GRS for providing stress testing for the System.
-They recommended that in future valuations these stress tests should include the impact to the required State contribution of potential reductions in the discount rate.
+3. Cheiron recommended that in future valuations these stress tests should include the impact to the required State contribution of potential reductions in the discount rate.
+This was a carry over recommendation from prior year.